 The project would not require any new transmission lines or upgrades to the existing lines between Revelstoke Generating Station and the Ashton Creek substation.
 Some upgrades to other parts of our transmission grid would be needed to reliably deliver the additional generation from the sixth generating unit.
-We would need to upgrade the Nicola substation and construct a new capacitator station west of the Summerland area.
-Construction would take about two years and create roughly 20 person years of temporary employment.
+We would need to upgrade the Nicola substation and construct a new capacitator station.
+The capacitor station needs to be roughly halfway along the transmission line that runs between Vaseux Lake Terminal Station and Nicola Substation.